 Last week I dismissed a Cerebra employee for stealing, and it broke my heart.

-It’s hard to spend 8 to 10 hours of ever weekday with just over 50 people and not give a damn about them.
+It’s hard to spend 8 to 10 hours of every weekday with just over 50 people and not give a damn about them.
 But some people become more than employees or colleagues – they’re extended family.
 We build on that notion; Cerebra’s culture of kinship and support is a big part of what makes it the place it is.

 Fundamental to caring for people is knowing that they’re fallible.
 I like fallible people.
 Firstly, it makes them human.
-Secondly, if Cerebrans are failing then we’re learning.
+Secondly, if Cerebrans are failing, then we’re learning.

 I’m bothering to write about it because I believe leaders, more than ever, are required to walk a tightrope balancing emotion and practicality.
 Staff want more than a 9 to 5.
 They want more than a salary.
 They want to make a dent in the universe.
 Remember “work-life balance”?
 What a joke.
 Work and life are almost indistinguishable from each other.
 We take life to work, and we take work home.
 We’re never offline.
 As companies strive to learn to make a profit as a by-product of happy people, work environments are all about motivation and health and wellness and happiness.
 There’s a LOT of emotion in that.
 A LOT.
 Especially if you hire younger people – ‘millennials’ – who are acutely in tune with their own feelings and the feelings of others, and less motivated by material wealth.

 With all that emotion in the mix and while constantly striving to create a ‘cool’ work environment, it’s easy to lose sight of the ‘mission’.
 It’s easy to forget that small, destructive actions can have enormous ramifications for the rest of the team if an example isn’t made.
-Sometimes I feel like our culture is an ornate, beautiful and intricate glass sculpture hanging from the office ceiling, ready to splinter into a million pieces if I put a foot wrong.
+Sometimes I feel like our culture is an ornate, beautiful, and intricate glass sculpture hanging from the office ceiling, ready to splinter into a million pieces if I put a foot wrong.

 Leadership is getting the mix right.
 Leadership is balancing emotion and practicality.
 Leadership is choosing between the mission and the man.
 Or woman.
 Leadership is making the tough call when the mission comes before the man.